-"The criminal penalty for Odebrecht reflects a 25 percent reduction off the bottom of the U.S. Sentencing Guidelines fine range because of Odebrecht's full cooperation with the government's investigation, while the criminal penalty for Braskem [an Odebrecht entity] reflects a 15 percent reduction of the bottom of the U.S. Sentencing Guidelines as a result of its partial cooperation," according to DOJ.
-72 doubt.
+Getting that plea agreement was no small feat.
+Odebrecht agreed that the appropriate criminal fine would be \$4.5 billion, subject to its ability to pay.
+All parties involved agreed that Odebrecht could pay only \$2.6 billion, with a combined total of U.S., Brazilian, and Swiss penalties totaling \$3.5 billion.
+"The criminal penalty for Odebrecht reflects a 25 percent reduction off the bottom of the U.S. Sentencing Guidelines fine range because of Odebrecht's full cooperation with the government's investigation, while the criminal penalty for Braskem [an Odebrecht entity] reflects a 15 percent reduction of the bottom of the U.S. Sentencing Guidelines as a result of its partial cooperation," according to DOJ.72

+But a missing substantial detail raises big questions about the DOJ team.
+The DOJ deal with Odebrecht, signed in the last days of 2016, proved the company's corruption beyond doubt.
 It itemized four corrupt projects in Peru.
 But it somehow avoided any mention of Rutas de Lima.

-But a missing substantial detail raises big questions about the DOJ team.
-The DOJ deal with Odebrecht, signed in the last days of 2016, proved the company s corruption beyond